speechly/speechly/WIX.md

 ## Handling speech input

-In HOME script (or preferably on masterPage.js to have the functionality)
+Add the following lines in the Wix site's HOME script (or masterPage.js):

 ```js
 import wixLocation from 'wix-location';